 The Pandemic has had an impact on the Company's human capital.
-While our Santa Ana product and commercial operations facility has remained open, easing of Pandemic restrictions imposed by local and state authorities have allowed a portion of our workforce to return to our various facilities while others continue to work remotely.
+While our Santa Ana product and commercial operations facility has remained open throughout the Pandemic, easing of Pandemic restrictions imposed by local and state authorities have allowed a larger portion of our workforce to return to our various facilities while others continue to work remotely.
 The Company's information technology infrastructure has proven sufficiently flexible to minimize disruptions in required duties and responsibilities.
 Additionally, we have been able to timely file financial reports.
 We believe we have the infrastructure to efficiently work remotely during the Pandemic.
 We do not expect to incur significant costs to safely reopen our facilities to all our employees.

 The Company assessed the impacts of the Pandemic on the estimates and assumptions used in preparing our unaudited condensed financial statements.
 The estimates and assumptions used in our assessments were based on management's judgment and may be subject to change as new events occur and additional information is obtained.
 In particular, there is significant uncertainty about the duration and extent of the impact of the Pandemic and its resulting impact on global economic conditions.
 If economic conditions caused by the Pandemic do not recover as currently estimated by management, the Company's financial condition, cash flows and results of operations may be materially impacted.
-See below for areas that required more judgments and estimates as a result of the Pandemic.
 The Company will continue to assess the effect on its operations by monitoring the spread of the Pandemic and the actions implemented to combat the virus throughout the world.
 As a result, our assessment of the impact of the Pandemic may change.